-To receive credit for credit/no credit courses, the student must satisfactorily complete the course and/or program requirements.
+To receive credit for credit/no credit courses, the student must satisfactorily complete the course and program requirements.
 Students may take no more than 22 units of Credit/No Credit coursework.
-This does not include units completed at other law schools for a letter grade, such as summer-abroad programs or units awarded as transfer credit, for which a Credit/No Credit grade is assigned at Southwestern.
+The 22-unit Credit/No Credit cap does not include units completed at other law schools for a letter grade, such as summer-abroad programs or units awarded as transfer credit, for which a Credit/No Credit grade is assigned at Southwestern.
 In rare cases and for compelling reasons where a student can demonstrate that additional Credit/No Credit units would substantially enhance their educational program, the student may obtain permission for additional Credit/No Credit units from the Student Services Office before registration, but rarely will more than 22 Credit/No Credit units be permitted.
 Students cannot request that letter-graded courses be changed to Credit/No Credit.